Frequently asked questions

 Yes, we treat all third parties, please be sure to bring in any paperwork that you may have relating to your claim.

-*Workcover – Will require a referral from your GP supporting Osteopathic treatment and an initial certificate of capacity
+*Worksafe – Will require a referral from your GP supporting Osteopathic treatment and an initial certificate of capacity.

 Please note: Workcover and TAC claims will need to be approved by your agent.
-Your medical excess must also be reached before we can process any claims on your behalf, otherwise out of pocket expenses will be required until we can confirm approval of your treatment through the third party provider.
+For Worksafe claims your employer medical excess must also be reached before we can process any claims on your behalf, otherwise out of pocket expenses will be required until we can confirm approval of your treatment through the insurance company.
 If you are unsure, please give us a call on 03 9704 7244 to discuss further.